bnittalee/KC-Housing-Price-Project/README.md

 Methods included preprocessing the data, performing a train-test split to create a linear reagression models with price as the target variable.

 ## Results
-The heatmap and the scatterplot matrix of the correlation coefficients between the the value of a home and features (bathrooms, sqft_living and sqft_living15, helps visualize the relationships between the variables.
+The heatmap and the scatterplot matrix of the correlation coefficients between the the value of a home and features (bathrooms, sqft_living and sqft_living15, helps visualize the correlation with price.
 According to the correlation coefficients, sqft_living has the strongest linear relationship with price while the number of bathrooms is the lowest.
 <br><center><img src="https://github.com/bnittalee/KC-Housing-Price-Project/blob/main/Images/heat-map.png" width="500" height="400"></br>

 ## Recommendations